dylan-lang/opendylan/documentation/duim-reference/source/graphics.rst

 If all four boundary points had been chosen instead, the result would be a symmetrical figure.
 However, since this figure is symmetrical about a whole pixel, it is one pixel wider than it ought to be.
-The problem with this can be seen clearly in `See Two forms of a circle inscribed in a square <graphics.htm#82286>`_, in which a circle is drawn over a square.
+The problem with this can be seen clearly in `Two forms of a circle inscribed in a square`_, in which a circle is drawn over a square.
 In the left-hand figure, the decision point is at the center of the pixel, but in the right-hand figure, it is not.